cfpland/frontend/content/posts/2019-08-02-molly-struve.md

 I am a big proponent of practicing my talk!

 I know some people who prefer not to practice and they do better when they wing it, but I am not one of those people.
 I like to know exactly what I am going to say when I get up there.
 Because of that I practice my talk a lot and I memorize my intro and ending so those are guaranteed to go smoothly.
-Right before I talk I like to Power Pose(https://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are?language=en).
+Right before I talk I like to [Power Pose](https://www.ted.com/talks/amy_cuddy_your_body_language_shapes_who_you_are?language=en).
 But when I Power Pose, I do it with a twist.
-I recite these lines from Jr in Cool Runnings https://www.youtube.com/watch?v=7zFHkBQBg-4 All of that helps me feel really confident and bad ass before I go on.
+I recite [these lines from Jr in Cool Runnings](https://www.youtube.com/watch?v=7zFHkBQBg-4) All of that helps me feel really confident and bad ass before I go on.

 ### What advice do you have for new speakers?